News & Vision

 At St. Paul's school, Art and Design is planned for and taught in line with our Curiosity Curriculum topics.
 As the children journey through the school, this learning approach ensures that they engage in and cover a wide range of Art and Design lessons, having the opportunity to use a variety of artistic mediums and learn about different artists and works of art.

-Pupils in Year 1 to Year 6 create their own sketchbooks in which they experiment with new artistic techniques, record and evaluate their works of art and reflect on their own progress and achievement in Art and Design throughout the year.
+Pupils in Year 1 to Year 6 create their own sketchbooks in which they experiment with new artistic techniques, record and evaluate their works of art and reflect on their own progress and achievement in throughout each year.

 As well as incorporating regular Art and Design lessons into our Curiosity Curriculum teaching and learning, there are many other ways in which we aim to provide opportunities for creativity and to develop and acquire new artistic skills, such as: